 American Samoa is definitely not a top tourist destination, but that’s what makes it all that more interesting.
-Aside from a cruise ship or two, the islands don’t get that many visitors so you’ll definitely feel special around here.
+Aside from a cruise ship or two, the islands don’t get that many visitors so you’ll feel special around here.
 The main island of Tutuila is a beautifully sculpted piece of work, with lush jagged peaks towering over a narrow coastline.
 The Manu’a Islands of Ofu and Olosega are just a 30-minute flight from already remote Pago Pago, but out here you’ll sometimes have the island all to yourself.
 Thanks to incredible work by the folks at the National Park of American Samoa the territory’s pristine tropical nature is absolutely accessible, a rarity on other South Pacific islands.
-Come here if you are curious, come here for nature and definitely make sure you also make it to the paradise of Ofu!
+Come here if you are curious, come here for nature and make sure you also make it to the paradise of Ofu!

 Facts & Brief History

 Americans Samoa is the only US territory south of the equator, established in 1900 when Samoan chiefs in the main island of Tutuila ceded their land to be managed by the US with the smaller outer island later joining.
 Its origins are similar to that of neighboring Samoa, colonized thousands of years ago in an impressive wave of Polynesian migration that little is known about to this day.